hsloot/rmo/.github/ISSUE_TEMPLATE/documentation-proposal.md

 ## Proposal

-Write quickly which documentation should be improved or updated.
-Preferably with links. __Usually, this should not be a proposal for somebody else, but a proper way of documenting your reviewing activities and including it in projects__.
+Write a brief description of the documentation that needs improvement or updating.
+It is recommended to include links to the specific documentation.

+__Note__: This template is intended for documenting your reviewing activities and your intended contribution to the documentation.
+It should not be used to assign tasks to others.
+Please ensure that your proposed improvements are clear and actionable.